This Home & Away deal is 'ideal' for exploring Rhineland.

 The Rhine and Mosel are the key rivers but there are many more within a day's return: Saar, Sauer, Kyll, Lahn, Nahe, Ahr and Main, all with walking and cycling paths.

-The two plateaus, the Hunsruck and Eifel, occupy much of the Rhineland countryside.
+Separated by the Mosel are two plateaus, the Hunsruck (southern side) and Eifel (northern side).
+Altogether they make up much of the Rhineland countryside.

 As well as the main roads, quiet back roads criss-cross the landscape.
 Public walking trails go everywhere.